TonichaB/Trivia-Quiz/README.md

 ## Design

-Using Balsamiq during the planning stage of this build I was able to create wireframes for each page and mobile view to use as a guide when building the website.

 ### Wireframes

+Using Balsamiq during the planning stage of this build I was able to create wireframes for each page and mobile view to use as a guide when building the website.<br>

 Desktop<br>
 ![desktop wireframe](assets/images/desktop-wireframe.webp)<br>